Mohammadrezahajihosseini/RT2_Document/README.md

 * Very easy to host server side, which is useful for security purposes.
 A lot of data is sensitive and should be protected, and one of the steps toward that is no data is stored on local machines.
 A server-side Jupyter Notebook setup gives you that for free.
 * When prototyping, the cell-based approach of Jupyter notebooks is great.
 But you quickly end up programming several steps; instead of looking at object-oriented programming.

-More information about jupyter notbook and how to install it on your system then refer to this link: (https://2021.aulaweb.unige.it/pluginfile.php/407745/mod_resource/content/0/rtII_2_2022.pdf)
+More information about jupyter notbook and how to install it on your system then refer to this [link](https://2021.aulaweb.unige.it/pluginfile.php/407745/mod_resource/content/0/rtII_2_2022.pdf)